Humanities and Fine Arts (46 hours) + Liberal Arts Core (47 hours)

 Select (1) Social and Human Sciences ; (2) Natural Science; or (3) Humanities and Fine Arts; a limit of 3 courses may be taken in one of the department areas listed within the chosen minor concentration.

-- Includes: Accounting, Athletic Training, Business Administration, Criminal Justice, ECBA, ECEC, Economics, Education, Geography, Healthcare Management, Kinesiology, Management, Marketing, Physical Education and Sports, Political Science, Public Health, Psychology and Sociology
+- Includes: Accounting, Athletic Training, Business Administration, Criminal Justice, ECBA, ECEC, Economics, Education, Finance, Geography, Healthcare, Health, PE and Sports, Hospitality and Tourism, Human Resources, Kinesiology, Leadership, Management, Marketing, Physical Education and Sports, Political Science, Project Management, Public Health, Psychology, Sociology, and Supply Chain Management

 - Includes: Biology, Chemistry, Engineering, Mathematics, Physics, and Computer Science

-- Includes: Art, Christian Studies, Communication, English, Foreign Language and Literature (any), History, Theatre and Music .
+- Includes: Arabic, Art, Christian Studies, Communication, English, French, History, Library Science, Spanish, Theatre, and Music

 Foreign Language requirement (3 hours included in Liberal Arts Core above)